ibrahimjml/Laravel-tailwind-blog/README.md

 - **Create, Read, Update, and Delete (CRUD) Operations:** Users can create new blog post, edit existing one, and delete post they have authored.
 - **TinyMCE editor:** Users can upload images within Tinymce and design fonts for best description and delete them.
 - **TinyMCE codesapmples:** users can create code blocks with prism skin to display their codes with copy button for best experience.
-- **Hashtags:** Users can create there own hashtags or select hashtags.
+- **Hashtags:** Users can create there own hashtags or select one or max 5 hashtags if they are active.
 - **Categories:** Users can select one or more categories.
 - **Recent posts tags:** Users view posts related to post tag.
 - **Recent posts categories:** Users can view posts releated to post category.